-Figure 4-47 Virtual Servers
+Figure 4-32 Virtual Servers

-- Service Port The numbers of External Service Ports.
-You can enter a service port or a range of service ports (the format is XXX - YYY; XXX is the Start port and YYY is the End port). - > Internal Port The Internal Service Port number of the PC running the service application.
-You can leave it blank if the Internal Port is the same as the Service Port, or enter a specific port number when Service Port is a single one. - > IP Address The IP address of the PC running the service application. - > Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router).
+- Service Port The numbers of External Ports.
+You can type a service port or a range of service ports (in XXX - YYY format, XXX is the start port number, YYY is the end port number). - Internal Port The Internal Service Port number of the PC running the service application.
+You can leave it blank if the Internal Port is the same as the Service Port, or enter a specific port number when Service Port is a single one. - > IP Address - The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - > Status The status of this entry, either Enabled or Disabled.